snphillips/LED-Candle/README.md

 - LiPoly backpack (Adafruit product id: 2124)
 - SPDT Slide Switch (Adafruit product id: 805)
 - Ultrasonic Distance Sensor (Adafruit product id: 4007)

-- ## Hardware
-The big picutre is to follow the directions detailed in Phillip Burgess' Animated Flame Pendant docs, minus the section about 3D printing.
-Then, add in the ultrasonic distance sensor.

-TODO: flush out this section further